Lyokolux/angriff-gegen-einen-stenografie-algorithmus/README.md

 ## Install and use (DEV)
-Check that venv is installed.
+Check that venv is installed on your machine.
 Then create a venv : `python3 -m venv venv`
 activate it : `source venv/bin/activate` (`venv\Scripts\activate.bat` on Windows)
 and install dependencies : `python -m pip install -r requirements.txt`

-You are ready to go !

 Nex times, `source venv/bin/activate` will do the job.